 - Rating: Fair

-- Conditions: The lake should be icing over soon, but access is typically difficult because of deep snow.
-The ice fishing is fairly good if you can get there.
+- Conditions: Access is typically difficult due to snow.
+The ice fishing can be fairly good if you can reach the lake.

 - Location: South-central Utah, N of Bryce Canyon NP